TEXT-Fitch:No impact on FADE's ratings from series 3 tap issuance

 del Deficit del Sistema Electrico, FTA's (FADE) ratings ('BBB'/Negative) will

-not be affected by the upcoming Series 3 tap issuance of EUR87m.
+not be affected by the upcoming Series 3 tap issuance of EUR154m.

 Fitch has been informed by FADE's management company (Titulizacion de Activos